Dear parents sending children back to school,

-- Set aside time to process school information.
-Pay fees.
-Fill out paperwork and make sure your child is up to date on immunizations.
+- Set aside time to process school information, pay fees, and fill out paperwork.
+Make sure your child is up to date on immunizations.
 As the parent of a child with a compromised immune system, I thank you.

-- Want to keep those memories alive?
-Look at photos you took.
-Re-create a favorite meal or a favorite moment from summer and keep the joy alive and maybe start planning your next adventure.
+- Keep those memories alive.
+Look at photos.
+Re-create a favorite meal or a favorite moment from summer to keep the joy alive and maybe start planning your next adventure.

-Sending children back to school with extra needs
+Back to school tips for you child with extra needs

 Sending children back to school for the last time

 - Make a plan.
-The moms who enjoy the process most are the ones who have a plan to enjoy their new situation.
+The parents who enjoy this process most are the ones who have a plan to enjoy their new situation.
 Celebrate what was and what is coming.
 When my last child started kindergarten, I scheduled lunches with other kindergarten moms.
-As my youngest leaves for college, I have several fun business opportunities I am following.
+As my youngest started college, I started writing and blogging and earned my DISC training certification.
 Do something that makes you happy, and you free your children to be happy too.

 - Forgive yourself.
-You probably forgot to teach them something or wish you did something better as a parent.
+You probably forgot to teach your child something or wish you did something better as a parent.
 Let it go.
-You cannot change the past, but you can decide to make the future better.
+You cannot change the past, but you can decide to make the future the best it can be.
 Do that and life will be better for everyone.

 Join other parents in the journey to be better